Terms and Conditions for Users

 2.3 In the case where Users request to postpone a scheduled visit, Users must inform the Service Provider of their request without undue delay in due time.
 Under such circumstances, the Service Provider reserves the right to withdraw admission, if re-scheduling is not possible due to lack of capacity or other operational reason.

-2.4 Users are subject to the administrative and technical supervision and control of BBMRI-ERIC and the Service Provider’s facilities and shall comply with all applicable legislative requirements as well as all applicable policies and the Service Provider’s Facilities with regard to access to and use of the facility, including but not limited to training, safety, operating procedures, data policy, environment protection, access to information, experimental data, IT security, and general conduct.
-BBMRI- ERIC and the Service Provider’s facilities shall provide timely and complete information to Users on the applicable policies and internal regulations.
-BBMRI-ERIC shall not be liable for any accidents or infringements arising from a visit.
+2.4 Users are subject to the administrative and technical supervision and control of the Service Provider’s facilities and shall comply with all applicable legislative requirements as well as all applicable policies with regard to access to and use of the facility, including but not limited to training, safety, operating procedures, data policy, environment protection, access to information, experimental data, IT security, and general conduct.
+Service Provider’s facilities shall provide timely and complete information to Users on the applicable policies and internal regulations.
+Service Provider shall not be liable for any accidents or infringements arising from a visit.

 2.5 Users shall treat the Service Provider’s facilities with due care and protect these against loss or damage.